Obtain Free Idaho Divorce Records on Anyone

 The Nampa City Clerk’s Office advises interested parties that it is not in the custody of vital and court records and that individuals must seek divorce documents from the Canyon County Courthouse or the Idaho Bureau of Vital Records and Health Statistics.

-Tracking Family Lineage & Genealogy Through Idaho State Divorce Archives
+Tracking Family Lineage & Genealogy Through the Idaho State Divorce Archives

 Citizens will often need to look for older divorce records for genealogy purposes and to research their ancestral lineage.
 They may do so by contacting several state and county agencies to search divorce indexes; these include the Idaho State Archives Genealogy, District Courts, newspapers and public libraries.